Enterprise Data Management Market Size and Share

 Large enterprises held 59.55% of 2024 revenue thanks to scale, dedicated data teams, and sizable compliance budgets.
 However, small and midsize enterprises (SMEs) will outpace with a 13.60% CAGR through 2030.
 Low-code and no-code platforms abstract data pipelines behind intuitive interfaces, allowing non-specialists to build governance routines.
 Subscription pricing further eases adoption, eliminating capital barriers that once restricted SME entry.
 Vendors are packaging simplified editions that preserve core lineage, catalog, and quality functions while reducing configuration overhead, fostering rapid deployment cycles measured in weeks rather than months.

 Meanwhile, large enterprises shift focus to optimization, consolidating disparate tools into unified control planes and embedding AI to automate quality checks.
 They also pilot sovereign-cloud blueprints to satisfy cross-border compliance.
-The divergent priorities of SMEs and large firms ensure sustained demand across the value chain—from streamlined SaaS suites to bespoke advisory engagements.
+The divergent priorities of SMEs and large firms ensure sustained demand across the value chain from streamlined SaaS suites to bespoke advisory engagements.

-Enterprise Data Management Market
+Enterprise Data Management Market: Market Share by Enterprise Size

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.